 All participants are welcome to apply for tuition assistance through AEM's Work-Study program.
+Please fill out the work study application form to apply.
 Notice of awards will be sent in late May.
-Fill out the Work-Study application here to apply.
 Questions about Work-Study can be sent to Click here to show mail address.

-To apply for AEM scholarships, send a one-page letter to Marilyn Boenau, the Executive Director of AEM, explaining your interest in early music or dance and your goal in attending the Festival.
+To apply for AEM scholarships, send a one-page letter to Marilyn Boenau, the Executive Director of AEM, explaining your interest in early music or dance, your goal in attending the Festival, and your financial need.
 Email to Click here to show mail address.

 The Washington McClain Scholarship Fund honors the memory of Baroque oboist and Amherst Early Music faculty member Washington McClain.
 It will fund scholarships for students who have historically been underrepresented in the early music field, including African-American, Latinx, and others.
 Awards will cover tuition, room and board, and travel and may be used for any in-person AEM event, particularly the Amherst Early Music Festival.
 To apply send a letter of inquiry to Click here to show mail address, with information about your interest in early music or dance.

 In addition to scholarships, AEM offers work study tuition to all of our workshops, and the Amherst Early Music Festival.
 Work study is an option for students of any age.

 American Recorder Society offers scholarships to recorder players for Weekend Workshops as well as Summer Festivals.
 Any ARS member who needs financial assistance to attend a weekend or week-long workshop may apply for this scholarship.
 Deadline: May 15.

 Lute Society of America scholarships include full tuition, room & board, and some travel.
 Due Date May 1

 Early Music America offers scholarships to help students attend early music and historical performance workshops in North America.
 Applications due April 17, 2023.

 Viola da Gamba Society of America offers Grants-in-Aid to its members to attend Workshops and Masterclasses.